jdswcz/MetransHomework2/README.md

 There are multiple possible approaches to implement validation.
 As the task request specified to do validation in model, I've used DataValidation attributes.

-The basic data validation attributes does not support date comparison.
-Thus, I added the DateMustBeEarlierAttribute.cs class that adds support of date comparison in mode definition.
+The basic data validation attributes do not support date comparison.
+Thus, I added the DateMustBeEarlierAttribute.cs class that adds support of date comparison in model definition.
 Usage:

 - `[DateMustBeEarlier("EmployedTo", ErrorMessage = "EmployedFrom must be earlier than EmployedTo")]`